The Hoax of a One World Government or New World Order

 It said these are the things “soon” to take place.
 How can “soon” be interpreted as “literally” later?
 What crazy hermeneutic could allow such repudiation of the plain reading of the text?
 Any young child could tell you what these verses should mean.

 The Greek word tachei means soon, quick, or quickly.
 [Luke 14:21; Luke 16:6; John 11:31; John 13:27; John 20:4; Acts 17:15; 1 Cor 4:19; Gal 1:6; Phili 2:19; Phili 2:24; 2 Thess 2:2; Heb 13:19; Heb 13:23] It is never used to mean two thousand years later.
-The Dispensationalists suggest that it means that the events will happen quickly once they start, however it is never used in this way any where in else in Scripture.
-There is no use that even suggest a two thousand years gap.
-It must mean that what the text is talking about, at the very least, begins quickly.
+The Dispensational Futurists, suggest that it means that the events will happen quickly once they start.
+However, soon is never used in this way anywhere else in Scripture.
+There is no use that even suggests a two thousand year gap.
+It must mean that what the text is talking about, at the very least, begins quickly from the point of 96-98 AD.
+If the Revelation was meant for the distant future, one would expect that the word or phrase would not be “soon” but rather, “after many days,” or “in the latter days.”
+[1Kings 18:1; Is.
+24:22; Jer.
+13:6; Acts 18:18]

 Coming

 The problem is the word “coming”.
-The casual reader may think “coming” means the “Second Coming”.
+The casual reader may think “coming” means the “Second Coming.”
 This is the effect of lazy preaching and not doing your own homework.
 We were told to wait for the Lord’s “Return” not His “coming”.

-In Matthew 24 the disciples asked, when are you coming?
+In Matthew 24, the disciples asked, when are you coming?
 They cannot be asking about what we call the second coming or return.
 They had no expectation that He was going to leave.
-So, clearly our understanding of the word “coming” and the disciples first century use of the phrase, or just the word “come,” does not mean “return,” “coming again” nor “second coming” of the Lord.
+So, clearly our understanding of the word “coming” and the disciples’ first century use of the phrase, or just the word “come,” does not mean “return,” “coming again” nor “second coming” of the Lord.

-• When God came to look at the Tower of Babel it meant that they were about to be judged.
+• When God came to look at the Tower of Babel, it meant that they were about to be judged.
 [Gen 11:5-8]

-• When God came to look at Sodom and Gomorrah it meant that God was about to judge the two cities [Gen 18:21]
+• When God came to look at Sodom and Gomorrah, it meant that God was about to judge the two cities [Gen 18:21]

-• Other examples where the expression is used: [Ex 3:8; Ps 50:3; Isa 64:1-3; Isa 66:15; Mic 1:3-4]
+• Other examples where “coming” is used: [Ex 3:8; Psalm.
+50:3; Isa 64:1-3; Isa 66:15; Mic 1:3-4]

-All those “soons” in The Revelation are about the “coming” judgments that each particular passage is about.
+All those “soon’s” in The Revelation are about the “coming” judgments that each particular passage is about.
 They are clearly not “the Return of the Lord”.

 See Also: Clouds